prakadesh/100-days-of-cybersecurity/README.md

 - DAY 29: learned on java data structure such as binary tree
 - DAY 30: learned on reverse enginnering
 - DAY 31: completed Junior Cybersecurity Analyst Career Path
+- DAY 32: completed a lab setup for malware analysis

 We'll be updating this list as we go along with the challenge.